xtdb/xtdb/doc/adr/0007-sql-queries.md

 ### Implementation

-The SQL implementation is responsible for parsing SQL queries and generate a logical plan.
-It's not responsible for optimising the plan or the translation it into a physical plan.
+The SQL implementation is responsible for parsing SQL queries and to generate a logical plan.
+It's not responsible for optimising the plan or the translation of it into a physical plan.

 ### Parser